schemathesis/schemathesis/docs/faq.rst

 Why Schemathesis does not generate UUIDs for Open API 2.0 / 3.0 even if ``format: uuid`` is specified?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Open API 2.0 / 3.0 do not declare the ``uuid`` format as built-in, hence it is available as an extension:
+Open API 2.0 / 3.0 do not declare the ``uuid`` format as built-in.
+You have two options to enable UUID generation:

+1. Use an extension:

 .. code:: python

     from schemathesis.contrib.openapi import formats

     formats.uuid.install()

+2. Enable experimental support for OpenAPI 3.1, which also activates UUID generation.
+See the :ref:`Experimental Features <experimental-openapi-31>` section for details.

 Working with API schemas
 ------------------------